 BOB HOPE IN HEAVEN

-For those of you too young to remember Bob Hope, ask your Grandparents
+For those of you too young to remember Bob Hope, ask your Grandparents.

 And thanks for the memories.
 WHAT A WONDERFUL E-MAIL.